 Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 Studying abroad is a fantastic way to get out of your comfort zone, learn about a different culture, and meet new people from around the globe.
-It also forces you into somewhat unsettling situations with unfamiliar faces and customs that will impact your experience in both positive and negative ways.
+In many cases, this exciting journey can put you into somewhat unsettling situations with unfamiliar faces and customs.

-One important and often not-talked-about aspect of studying abroad is one that affects a majority of participants – birth control.
-In the 2016-17 school year, women accounted for more than two-thirds of American students studying abroad; that’s a lot of women!
-Which is why it’s super important that women-identifying participants on study abroad programs are aware of how to protect themselves and others when they’re far from home.
+One important and often not-talked-about aspect of studying abroad is birth control.
+In the 2016-17 school year, women accounted for more than two-thirds of American students studying abroad.
+With that said, it is necessary that women-identifying participants on study abroad programs are aware of how to protect themselves and others when they’re far from home.

-- 2. When you’re on your way to your destination, pack any birth control or period-related items in your carry-on so you know you’ll have it with you on your flight.
+When you’re on your way to your destination, pack any birth control or period-related items in your carry-on so you know you’ll have it with you on your flight.
 The Centers for Disease Control and Prevention recommends carrying copies of all your prescriptions when traveling to an unfamiliar place.
-Packing extra medication is also essential so you don’t run out of your prescription if plans change or flights are delayed.
+Packing extra medication is also essential in order to prevent the risk of running out before you can contact your doctor for a new prescription.

-- 3. BE CAREFUL when picking up medications in other countries.
-They may not provide the specific brand or formula your body is used to taking and they may charge you a lot of money because you’re a foreigner.
+BE CAREFUL when picking up medications in other countries.
+They may not provide the specific brand or formula your body is used to taking.

-- 4. Unless you’re studying abroad for a year, most programs last about 5-6 months (the equivalent of one semester in the States).
-Take note of how long you’ll be gone and plan accordingly in the months leading up to your departure so you know how many extra packs of the pill, patch or ring you’ll need.
+Take note of how long you’ll be gone and plan accordingly in the months leading up to your departure.
+This will allow you to determine how many extra packs of the pill, patch or ring you’ll need.
 (Hint: Pandia Health delivers up to a year’s worth of birth control to your front door for free!
 If you’re planning on traveling for an extended period of time, this is an excellent way to ensure you’ll be protected.)

-- 6. Not having to deal with a period while abroad is safe, natural, and hassle-free especially if you’re planning on visiting other cities and countries during your program.
-If you’re on the pill, just skip the sugar pills and start the first week of your new pack immediately.
-If you use the ring, change it out on the same day each month or every 4 weeks.
+Not having to deal with a period while abroad is safe, natural, and hassle-free.
+If you’re on the pill, just skip the row of sugar pills and start the first week of your next pack immediately.
+If you use the ring, change it out on the same day each month or every four weeks.
 (Note: the ring can be conserved at room temperature for four months – the country you’re traveling to will likely have a different climate than what you’re used to so plan accordingly!) #PeriodsOptional.